- Indexed using ESCI, DOAJ, EBSCO, ProQuest, and PubMed Central (PMC)

 - Publication is subject to payment of an article processing charge (APC)

-Nutrition and Metabolic Insights is an open access, peer reviewed international journal focusing on nutrition and metabolism.
+Biochemistry Insights is an open access, peer reviewed international journal on chemistry, structure and functionality of proteins, carbohydrates, lipids, nucleic acids and smaller molecular components of cells and tissues.
 Please see the Aims and Scope tab for further information.

 This journal is a member of the Committee on Publication Ethics (COPE).

 Please see the Submission Guidelines tab for more information on how to submit your article to the journal.

 Open access article processing charge (APC) information

 Publication in the journal is subject to payment of an article processing charge (APC).
 The APC serves to support the journal and ensures that articles are freely accessible online in perpetuity under a Creative Commons license.

 The APC for this journal is currently $1500 USD.